 - In a small bowl, whisk together the almond flour, all-purpose flour, baking powder, salt, and cinnamon.
 Add to the batter, all at once.
 Mix until everything is well incorporated, being careful not to over mix.

 - Pour batter into prepared pan.
 Bake for 30-35 minutes, until a toothpick inserted into the center, comes out clean.
 Allow cake to cool before removing from pan.

 - In a mixing bowl fitted with the paddle attachment, mix together the peanut butter, softened butter, salt, honey, and vanilla until light and fluffy, about 2-3 minutes.

 - Add the powdered sugar and beat for an additional 2-3 minutes until fluffy.

-- Once cake has completely cooled.
+- Once the cake has completely cooled.
 Pour all of the frosting onto the center of the cake.
 Using a spatula, evenly spread frosting outward to all sides.
-Swirl frosting with spatula as you are spreading for pretty affect.
+Swirl frosting with a spatula as you are spreading for a pretty effect.